 Whether you recognize the warning signs of impending burnout or you’re already past the breaking point, trying to push through the exhaustion and continuing as you have been will only cause further emotional and physical damage.
 Now is the time to pause and change direction by learning how you can help yourself overcome burnout and feel healthy and positive again.

 Social contact is nature's antidote to stress and talking face to face with a good listener is one of the fastest ways to calm your nervous system and relieve stress.
-The person you talk to doesn’t have to be able to “fix” your stressors; they just have to be a good listener, someone who’ll listen attentively without being distracted or judging you.
+The person you talk to doesn’t have to be able to “fix” your stressors; they just have to be a good listener, someone who’ll listen attentively without becoming distracted or expressing judgment.

 Reach out to those closest to you, such as your partner, family, and friends.
 Opening up won't make you a burden to others.
 In fact, most friends and loved ones will be flattered that you trust them enough to confide in them, and it will only strengthen your friendship.
 Try not to think about what's burning you out and make the time you spend with loved ones positive and enjoyable.

 Limit your contact with negative people.
 Hanging out with negative-minded people who do nothing but complain will only drag down your mood and outlook.
-If you have to work with a negative person, try to limit the amount of time you have to spend together.
+If you have to work with a negative person, try to limit the amount of time you spend together.

 Connect with a cause or a community group that is personally meaningful to you.
 Joining a religious, social, or support group can give you a place to talk to like-minded people about how to deal with daily stress—and to make new friends.
 If your line of work has a professional association, you can attend meetings and interact with others coping with the same workplace demands.

+Find new friends.
 If you don’t feel that you have anyone to turn to, it’s never too late to build new friendships and expand your social network.

 Being helpful to others delivers immense pleasure and can help to significantly reduce stress as well as broaden your social circle.